-Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint.
+Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint or SI joint.
 This injury can be very painful but is often not life threatening.
 This injury is often very uncomfortable to life since it is difficult to perform everyday tasks.
 It has been found that conservative treatment is superior in minor cases of sacroiliac joint dysfunction.

 What causes sacroiliac joint dysfunction?

 Most patients report spontaneous occurrence of sacroiliac joint dysfunction.
 It’s a common injury among golfers.
 However there are some things that can lead to damage.

 What are the symptoms of sacroiliac joint dysfunction?

 Symptoms of sacroiliac joint pain can range in severity from mild to severe.
 It is important to remember that pregnant women may experience sacroiliac joint dysfunction due to hormone-induced ligament laxity.
 The symptoms most often present with sacroiliac joint dysfunction are:

 - Dull achy to sharp stabbing pain in the low back, buttocks or back of the leg